avmarks/Calorie-Manager/readme.md

 Tracking calories could be a complicated task, especially if the food is cooked at home.
 After a few years of experience with tracking calories, I realize that it would be beneficial to have my own database with foods and recipes.
-This application would assist in storing and retrieving calculated  data, which would make it a perfect app for the tablet in the kitchen.
+This application would assist in storing and retrieving calculated  data, which would save time and make it a perfect app for the tablet in the kitchen.

 ### Project Technologies/Techniques